aperson31415/aio_solns/README.md

 Closer to AIO, I might make some notes more focused on aio, and some common tricks, and ideas that have come up in past p4-6s.
 Also, there is a version with no code highlighting for printing.

+## Mock Exams
+A bunch of half-finished mock exams mostly for AIO, will add Alpha-level ones soon.
+Some are good quality

 ## yes
 If anyone from AMT doesn't like this, just email me at [acoder31415@gmail.com](mailto:acoder31415@gmail.com). (like aiio 2020)